The Essential Guide To Top Bar Hives

-If you’re on the hunt for a beehive, top bar hives are well worth considering.
-They’ve been used in various formats for thousands of years, with the modern version gaining popularity since the 1960s.
+Top bar hives are worth considering if you’re hunting for a beehive.
+They’ve been used for thousands of years, with modern versions gaining popularity since the 1960s.

 What is a top bar hive?